-10 Easy Steps to Successfully Hiring A Virtual Assistant
+10 Easy Steps to Successfully Finding A Virtual Assistant

-Hiring someone remotely can be scary.
-However, hiring a property management virtual assistant is very similar to hiring an employee.
+Working with someone remotely can be scary.
+However, contratcing with a property management virtual assistant is very similar to hiring an employee.
 The (obvious) main difference is that the virtual assistant will be working remotely instead of in your offices.
 "Remote" or virtual could even be in another city or another country—but there's no need to fear the "virtual" aspect of a team member when you find the best talent for the role.

-How can property managers find and hire virtual assistants successfully?
-We've put together ten easy steps to hiring a virtual assistant.
+How can property managers find virtual assistants successfully?
+We've put together ten easy steps to finding a virtual assistant.

 Step 1.
 Define the Job Role

-Whenever you hire for a new role, you must have that role completely defined—no matter if it's an in-person employee or a virtual assistant.
-If you are unsure what the job requirements and responsibilities are, it won't be easy to hire the right person regardless of where they work.
+Whenever you fill a new role, you must have that role completely defined—no matter if it's an in-person employee or virtual assistant.
+If you are unsure what the job requirements and responsibilities are, it won't be easy to bring on the right person regardless of where they work.

 The more defined and the better understanding your vision is for the role, the easier it is to find an excellent match to fill the position.
 When thinking through the job description, consider things like: